meshtastic/meshtastic/docs/software/settings/mqtt.md

 ### mqtt_server

 The server to use for our MQTT global message gateway feature.
 If not set, the default server will be used

+### mqtt_password

+MQTT password to use (most useful for a custom MQTT server).
+If using a custom server, this will be honoured even if empty.
+If using the default server, this will only be honoured if set, otherwise the device will use the default password (TODO - find default password).

 ### is_uplink_enabled